-Every December, usually on the first Monday, the Department of Classics hosts its annual program of readings and songs in the spirit of the season, conducted entirely in Latin (with some readings in Greek and Sanskrit).
-(English translations of the readings will be provided for those whose spoken Latin may be a little rusty.)
+Every December, on the second Monday following Thanksgiving, the Department of Classics hosts its annual program of readings and songs in the spirit of the season, conducted entirely in Latin (with some readings in Greek and Sanskrit).
+English translations of the readings will be provided for those whose spoken Latin may be a little rusty.
 This popular event begins at 8:00 p.m. in the historic First Baptist Church in America, 75 North Main Street, Providence.
-Admission is free; street parking is available; the event lasts a little more than an hour; all are welcome.
+The Latin Carol Celebration is free and open to the public.
+It lasts a little over an hour and street parking is available.

 Brief history of the Latin Carol Celebration